This in-depth guide will tell you everything you need to know about red mite, how to identify them and more importantly

 Red mites (Dermanyssus gallinae) are blood-feeding ectoparasites that live in small cracks inside poultry houses, coming out at night for a blood feed from chickens and turkeys during the warmer months.
 They are difficult to eradicate and have significant welfare and egg production implications in commercial and backyard flocks.

-Red mites are not species specific and will feed from any type of bird although ducks and geese are not normally affected because they do not roost and are relatively active, moving around their house at night.
+Red mites are not species-specific and will feed on any type of bird, although ducks and geese are not normally affected because they do not roost and are relatively active, moving around their house at night.

 They are particularly resilient.
 In the wild, red mites will live inside bark cracks of trees, waiting for long periods of time between feeds until a bird roosts nearby.
 I ran an experiment (more on this later), keeping red mites in jam jars, and they lived for nearly 8 months without a feed…

 Although mites usually spend the day hidden in cracks, only going onto birds at night for an hour or so to feed, a few can remain on a bird (maybe by accident) and get transported to new locations (for example, when birds are sold).

 Although there is little research to support this, it is believed that wild birds can also bring red mite into a flock.
 Still, some intermediate hosts can carry them, such as dogs or humans (usually on clothing) when visiting poultry houses or handling birds.

 I based the diagram below on the work of Sparagano, et. al.1 It shows the life cycle of the female red mite, Dermanyssus gallinae.
 It is essential to understand their life cycle in order to have a better understanding of how to treat red mites on chickens.
 By breaking their life cycle, (e.g. re-treating a red mite infestation before any remaining adults lay more eggs) increases your chances of getting rid of red mites!